 Tips on where to buy ribbons in Malaysia

-Overall, the above list is probably the best places on where to buy ribbons in Malaysia, and there are, in fact, other smaller shops that have very basic ribbons.
+Overall, the above list is probably the best place to buy ribbons in Malaysia, and there are, in fact, other smaller shops that have very basic ribbons.

 Most of the time, for gift wrapping and floral bouquets, if you want to do craft projects, it is best to check out the proper shops that sell ribbons.

-On a professional note, most of the shops would not know the actual names of certain ribbons and may not be able to assist you on certain uses of these ribbons.
+On a professional note, most shops would not know the actual names of specific ribbons and may not assist you with certain uses of these ribbons.

 It is always best to ask the sales assistant or shop owner about the ribbon use and other details.